scottishgovernment/resources.mygov.scot/digital-talent-development/scottish-digital-academy.md

 *(must have 3 – 4 members of a team attend)

 The Scottish Digital Academy also have access to additional courses, including:
-* Digital and Agile Awareness for Policy
+* Digital and agile awareness for policy
-* Service Managers
+* Service managers
-* Working level for Business Analysts
+* Working level for business analysts
-* Working level for Delivery Managers
+* Working level for delivery managers
-* Working level for Product Managers
+* Working level for product managers

 **Please note:**
 * Confirmed bookings will be invoiced 1 month prior to the start of the first course.
 * Course bookings will need to be paid in full prior to the start of your course, in order for you to attend.
+* If you are booking one of your team on a course, please ensure they are aware of the booking and are able to attend for full duration of the course.
+* Each course needs a minimum number of people attending to ensure a course can be delivered and delegates receive maximum value.

 ## Future Scottish Digital Academy courses dates
 Further dates in 2018 will be confirmed in due course.